mjgross82/team_roster_generator/README.md

   * [Screenshots](#screenshots)
   * [Questions](#questions)
   ## Installation
   Navigate to the desired directory using your computer's terminal app and enter "git clone git@github.com:mjgross82/team_roster_generator.git".
+Then enter "npm i" to install required node modules.
   ## Usage
   Navigate to the team_roster_generator directory using your computer's terminal app and enter "node app.js".
 The app will ask you a series of questions and then dynamically generate a team.html file in the team_roster_generator/output folder based on your responses.
   ## License